Lavkesh Dwivedi

 Senior Software Engineer

-Built scalable web applications and microservices on .NET for an enterprise platform team.
-Set up the logging and monitoring strategy with FluentD, handled content migration, and put code quality frameworks in place.
-This role is where I went from writing features to thinking about systems.
+I built scalable web applications and microservices on .NET for an enterprise platform team, set up the logging and monitoring strategy around FluentD, ran a sizable content migration, and put the code quality frameworks in place that the team continued to lean on after I'd moved on.
+This is the role where my centre of gravity shifted from writing features to thinking about systems, and where I started noticing that the most useful question in most meetings was rarely "what should we build next" but rather "what are we currently doing that we shouldn't be".

 Jan 2015 – Aug 2017